liliulab/treemap/README.md

 TreeMap supports parallel processing in cluster environment.

-## Dependencies.
+## Dependencies
 ````
- It requires Rtools if you are on a Windows system.
-Rtools can be installed by following instructions on https://cran.r-project.org/bin/windows/Rtools/
+Rtools is required on Windows systems.
+It can be installed by following instructions on https://cran.r-project.org/bin/windows/Rtools/
- It also requires TreeGuidedLasso, which is available on github.
+TreeGuidedLasso is required, which is available on github.
 Installation via
  devtools::install_github('liliulab/treemap')
 ````
-## Install.
+## Install
 ````
  devtools::install_github('liliulab/treemap')
 ````